 Tungsten carbide is one of the most common and high-performance abrasives used in the field of grinding.
 It is also one of the most expensive abrasive materials available, with a price tag ranging from $15 to $20 per pound.

 Tungsten carbide is a very hard material, which makes it ideal for cutting, drilling, and grinding applications.

-In addition to its performance abilities in different forms like tungsten composite rods, tungsten carbide powder also has some interesting properties that make it one of the best abrasives on the market today.
+In addition to its performance abilities in different forms like tungsten carbide composite rods, tungsten carbide powder also has some interesting properties that make it one of the best abrasives on the market today.